voucherifyio/voucherify-openapi/docs/webhook-introductions/events-customer-created.md

-The `EVENTS.CUSTOMER.CREATED` webhook means that a new customer was successfully created in Voucherify.
+The `EVENTS.CUSTOMER.CREATED` event indicates that a new customer was successfully created in Voucherify.